apsommer/XYZReader/README.md

 # XYZ Reader

 This is an Android app that mocks an RSS feed reader featuring banner photos and headlines, created as part of the [Android Developer Nanodegree by Google](https://www.udacity.com/course/android-developer-nanodegree-by-google--nd801).
-An existing app is upgraded to the Material Design standards with consideration of varying form factors.
+Existing architecture is upgraded to the Material Design specification with consideration of varying form factors.

 ### Skills Demonstrated

-- The fundamentals of the Material Design specification.
+- The fundamentals of the Material Design guidelines.
-- Separate an interface into surfaces.
+- Surfaces separate the UI into distinct elements.
-- Use resource qualifiers to handle various form factors.
+- Resource qualifiers gracefully handle various form factors.

 #### Introduction list on 5.1" phone (API 21) in portrait orientation.
 ![](demo/phone_port_master.png)